itk-ai/owui_doc_ingestion/documentation/findings_vielse.md

 ### Conclusion/Preferences

-- *Docling* is impressive in creating markdown tables whereas *Tika*s table functionality is non existent
+- *Docling* and *Tika[md]* are impressive in creating markdown tables whereas *Tika*s table functionality is non existent.
+- *Tika[md]* also (very important) detects markup (specially links) in the cells
 - The markdown table functionality is only usefull if the LLM can actually understand the tables and that would require seperate testing.

 ## General markup

 For bold and italic markup *Docling* seems to do quite well (as least for docx).
+*Tika[md]* to parse it perfectly.
 *Tika* only outputs plain text.

 A general example can be seen here

 ![View from docx where different setting types that are interpreted the same by Docling is marked](screendumps/markup_detection_overall-Hvem_skal_registrer_en_vielse_og_navneaendring.png "General human markup in docx")

-Where *Tika* just outputs plain text, *Docling* tries to make sense of the markup.
+Where *Tika* just outputs plain text, *Docling* and *Tika[md]* tries to make sense of the markup.
 The headlines marked with orange are all marked in word as header level 3 and this *Docling* trusts, eventhough it seems that for the `OBS: Ved ...` text at the begining "header 3" is just used as a way to put emphasis on the text.
+*Tika[md]* translate it into header level 2, though, which is just a question of the mapping between word markup and markdown markup. *Docling* probably reserves markdown header level 1 for Words "title" tag and then maps Words header level 1 to markdown header level 2 and so forth.
+*Tika[md]* probably maps both Words "title" and Words header level 1 to markdown header level 1.

 The bold italic text marked with green are also just transcribed as such although the author seems to think the text `For Folke...` is more important as this is set